In my previous post, I mentioned how, when I was in college, I wrote some short stories and did a few other creative endeavors.

 Does that sound insignificant, computer games?
 Well, it was, in a way.
 And yet it wasn’t.
-It became quite signficant, actually.
+It became quite significant, actually.

-I joined a community for those who like to play interactive fiction, or text adventure games.
+I joined an online community for those who like to play interactive fiction, or text adventure games.
 If you’ve ever played games like Zork, with its text input and text output, you know what I’m talking about.

 This gaming community contributed to my story in no fewer than three important ways:

-I learned to develop interactive fiction computer games using languages such as Inform 6 and TADS 3.
-I found these languages elegant, powerful, and easy to learn.
-(Well, TADS 3 wasn’t exactly easy, but two out of three ain’t bad.)
+I learned to develop computer games using object-oriented programming languages that I found elegant, powerful, and easy to learn.
 My imagination exploded and I started programming.

-And there was a third big thing that ultimately came from my learning to develop computer games.
-Eventually, I decided to go back to school for computer science so I could get a job as a software developer.
-And that is the next part of my story.
+And I went back to school for computer science so I could get a job as a software developer.
+And that, believe it or not, leads to the most interesting part of my story.

-But before you go on, be warned — this story does not get to its destination in a straight line.
+But before you go on to that next part, be warned — my story does not get to its destination in a straight line.

 This has been part 2 of 4 of my story.

 Part 4 (if I decide to create it) will cover the future: November 2017 and beyond.